MDunn83/AADA/README.md

 All three API clients (Anthropic, Google, OpenAI) retry failed calls up to 3 times with exponential backoff (2s, 4s, 8s).
 A single transient failure will not crash the pipeline unless all three attempts fail.

 ---

+## Known Limitations

+- **Self-evaluation bias:** The routing call uses Claude to evaluate critic disagreement about Claude's own output.
+A model assessing criticism of itself introduces known bias.
+This is documented, but not addressed.
+- **Training data overlap:** Claude, Gemini, and GPT-4o share some training data.
+True independence between critics cannot be guaranteed.
+- **Hard 2-pass cap:** Cost control wins over thoroughness.
+A genuinely unresolved disagreement after pass 2 is finalized anyway.
+- **No ground truth:** There is no oracle.
+AADA improves confidence and surfaces risks, but it doesn't guarantee correctness.
+- **Domain expertise gap:** The critique prompts are general purpose.
+Domain-specific errors (legal, medical, financial) may require domain-specific prompt tuning to catch reliably.

+---

+## Why Multiple Models?

+Single-model AI has a known failure mode: it's a confident "yes-man."
+It answers in the direction of your question, fills gaps with plausible-sounding assumptions, and rarely volunteers what it doesn't know.

+AADA exploits the fact that Claude, Gemini, and GPT-4o are trained differently, on different data, with different tendencies.
+Disagreement between them is a signal where either one is wrong, or the question is genuinely uncertain.
+Either way, you want to know before you act.

+The goal isn't perfection.
+It's a response you can actually defend.

+---

 ## Full Roadmap